 The main differences between small claims and the other claims the courts deal with are:

 - The parties cannot usually recover any legal costs they incur, regardless of who wins at trial.
-The only legal costs that can generally be recovered, are any court fees paid along the way if a claim is successful.
+If a claim is successful, the only legal costs that can generally be recovered, are any court fees paid along the way, capped expert report fees and limited witness expenses.

 - The court has much less involvement before the matter goes to trial.
 The court will send an order setting out what it requires the parties to do before trial.
 This tends to be straight forward and simply sets a deadline for when all documents and evidence you want to rely on must be sent to court and sent to the other side.